How To Be More Likable

 Two ways to potentially be more likable before anyone has even talked to you

 Your reputation and accomplishments can also color people's perception of you.
 Have you ever seen someone from a distance and they seemed pretty run-of-the-mill, then a friend told you about something they did that was impressive to you?
-It often skews you towards seeing them in a more positive light when you do talk to them.
+It often skews you toward seeing them in a more positive light when you do talk to them.
 The opposite can happen if you know ahead of time someone's a jerk.
 You can't actively control this point like the others, but know that down the road if you become more accomplished it may affect the way people view you.

 Be confident and outgoing enough that you can minimally put your personality out there

 Obviously you don't want to seem unlikable.
 Another outcome that can practically be just as bad is when people meet you and don't form much of an impression at all.
-That can happen if you're really shy or quiet, or if you're so scared of saying that wrong thing that you discuss everything in a very safe, bland way.
+That can happen if you're really shy or quiet, or if you're so scared of saying the wrong thing that you discuss everything in a very safe, bland way.
 You don't have to become really outgoing or forceful with your opinions or humor, but you need to show enough of your personality that people have at least something to react to.

 Come across as if you like people

 We'll generally find someone more likable if they seem as if they like us, and people in general.
 Conversely, we usually quickly dislike anyone who seems arrogant or aloof.
-I deliberately used the wording of 'seem as if'.
+I deliberately used the wording of "seem as if".
 There are people who inwardly feel misanthropic, but they're seen as likable because they're outwardly friendly and personable.
 If you truly like most people you meet that's great, but having that trait is easier-said-than-done.
 Some of us are choosier than others.
 What you can do is make it a point to act pleasant in your interactions.
 Take an interest in what people have to say, smile, and so on.

 This article covers how to take on friendly, sociable behavior: